jnk0le/random/pipeline cycle test/README.md

 ```

-word/doubleword gather/scatter experience 1 extra stall cycle (each invocation) in any kind of code. cause unknown
+scatter/gather is not pipelined into the following cycle (as per MVE overlapping), resulting in e.g. 1 extra
+stall cycle in word/doubleword scatter/gather.

 non widening byte/half gather/scatter stalls pipeline for additional transfers (2 per cycle)